dophamine/huanswer/README.md

 # huyanswer
-Script-joke for the competetive insterest.
+Script-joke just for fun.

+Replaces given word with some interesting rules.